-- will provide a developmentally appropriate Relationships, Sex and Health Education curriculum which develops students understanding of acceptable behaviour and keeping themselves safe and is in line with DfE guidance from September 2020. - will ensure that all reports of alleged abuse or sexual harassment will be acted upon in line with Section 5 of Keeping Children Safe in Education 2021 Part 5. - will reassure all victims that they are being taken seriously and that they will be supported and kept safe.
+- will provide a developmentally appropriate Relationships, Sex and Health Education curriculum which develops students understanding of acceptable behaviour and keeping themselves safe and is in line with DfE guidance from September 2021. - will ensure that all reports of alleged abuse or sexual harassment will be acted upon in line with Keeping Children Safe in Education 2022, Part Five. - will reassure all victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report. - where a report of rape, assault by penetration or sexual assault is made, the starting point is that this will be passed on to the police. - will have robust risk assessments in place where appropriate and in line with Section 5 of Keeping Children Safe in Education Part 5. - have relevant policies in place (e.g., behaviour policy, anti-bullying policy).
+Nor should a victim ever be made to feel ashamed for making a report.

+- where a report of rape, assault by penetration or sexual assault is made, the starting point is that this will be passed on to the police. - will have robust risk assessments in place where appropriate and in line with Keeping Children Safe in Education 2022, Part Five. - have relevant policies in place (e.g., behaviour policy, anti-bullying policy).

-Victims, alleged perpetrators and any other child affected by peer-on-peer abuse and/or sexual harassment will be supported by a nominated, appropriate member of staff.
+Victims, alleged perpetrators and any other child affected by child-on-child abuse and/or sexual harassment will be supported by a nominated, appropriate member of staff.